 Applicants' undergraduate performance is critically important and serves as a universal criterion for every law school applicant.
 However, as applicants progress in their post-college careers, graduate work will also be taken into consideration.
 It may not serve as a replacement, however, for undergraduate performance.

 In reviewing applications to Columbia Law School, no weights or relative levels of importance are assigned to any one specific criterion for admission.
 Indeed, the Admissions Committee takes the entire application into consideration to arrive at a final admissions decision.
-While strong LSAT scores may certainly indicate strength in one's application, the Committee considers the academic record, along with the other personal and biographical information in a candidate's file, most carefully.
+While strong LSAT/GRE scores may certainly indicate strength in one's application, the Committee considers the academic record, along with the other personal and biographical information in a candidate's file, most carefully.

 How are multiple LSAT scores viewed?